 The financial statements of the Foundation have been prepared under the accrual basis of accounting.
 The accompanying financial statements include statements of financial position that present the amounts for each of two classes of net assets - net assets without donor restrictions and net assets with donor restrictions based on the existence or absence of donor-imposed restrictions.
-They also include statements of activities that reflect the changes in those categories of net assets, and statements of functional expenses that associate expenses with service efforts.
+They also include statements of activities and changes in net assets that reflect the changes in those categories of net assets, and statements of functional expenses that associate expenses with service efforts.